nijos/SmartGrid/README.md

 * Primary Entity Set:  entity set name of the current entity where the subgrid is added .

-This is to set the related lookup using web api, you can use Rest builder to get these parameter values correctly. for example if contact subgrid in account form is using parent customer relationship, to set the account lookup in contact follwoing code is used var entity = {};
+This is to set the related lookup using web api, you can use Rest builder to get these parameter values correctly. for example if contact subgrid in account form is using parent customer relationship, to set the account lookup in contact following code is used var entity = {};
 entity["parentcustomerid_account@odata.bind"] = "/accounts(xxxxx-xxxx-xxxx)";